rdo-infra/puppet-dlrn/README.md

 ####`db_connection`
 This parameter defines a database connection string to be used by DLRN, in the SQLAlchemy syntax.
 Defaults to 'sqlite://commits.sqlite', which is a local SQLite3 database.

+####`enable_api`
+Enable the DLRN API.
+This is done by creating a WSGI process under apache, and each worker will use one port for API communication.
+Defaults to false.

+####`api_port`
+If `enable_api` is set to true, use this port in Apache for the DLRN API communications to this worker.

 ####`worker_processes`
 This parameter defines the number of worker processes to use during build.
 Defaults to `1`.